Austria to Spain – Part 3: France

 Esterel Massif

-After Cannes the route is much nicer
+After Cannes the route was much nicer

 Rocky path along the coast

-Beautiful Lavender
+Beautiful lavender

 Nice route through a valley